 Crankbaits, on the other hand, defy the principle of keeping it simple.
-Unlike soft plastics that can be rigged numerous ways and spinnerbaits that can be used to cover the majority of the water column, crankbaits and topwaters are limited to a certain depth.
-With fall quickly approaching the crankbait bite will be turning on and should last until the bass make their winter move to deep water.
+Unlike soft plastics that can be rigged in numerous ways and spinnerbaits that can be used to cover most of the water column, crankbaits and topwaters are limited to a certain depth.
+With fall quickly approaching, the crankbait bite will be turning on and should last until the bass make their winter move to deep water.
 A handful of crankbaits that run at various depths should be all that is needed.
 However, there are other factors to consider.
 Those factors, if ignored, make crankbait fishing a love/hate relationship for many anglers.
 Choosing the wrong crankbait can result in more frustration than success.
 That fact can also be applied to the equipment you use when fishing crankbaits.

-Priority one – figure out the type of cover you will fish the most.
-Buoyant cranks are better suited for targeting wood or rock, as are fat bodied baits.
-Thin bodied baits are better suited for weeds or targeting suspended fish.
-So the question remains; How does one keep things simple when it comes to fishing cranks?
-The answer lies with your answer to two other questions.
+Priority one – Find the type of cover you will fish the most.
+Buoyant cranks are better suited for targeting wood or rock, as are fat-bodied baits.
+Thin-bodied baits are better suited for weeds or targeting suspended fish.
+So the question remains; How does one keep things simple regarding fishing cranks?
+The answer lies in your answer to two other questions.

 What do you consider your skill level when it comes to crankbait fishing?
 What do you want the bait to do?
 A limited selection of cranks is all that a novice angler needs to cover a variety of depths and cover situations.
 Additional baits only bring about frustration when it comes to choice.
-The more proficient angler would opt for a larger selection and someone at a professional level (not yours truly) may load a boat.
+The more proficient angler would opt for a larger selection, and someone at a professional level (not yours truly) may load a boat.

 Keeping it simple when it comes to crankbaits is simply a simple matter of simplicity.
 That is, of course, until you get into the subject of color.